Tyrrrz/CliWrap/Readme.md

 ### Execution models

-**CliWrap** provides a few high-level execution models, which are essentially just extension methods that offer alternative ways to reason about command execution.
+**CliWrap** provides a few high-level execution models, which are essentially just extension methods that offer alternative ways to reason about commands.
 Under the hood, they are all built by leveraging the [piping feature](#piping) shown earlier.

 #### Buffered execution